 Founded at its grassroots in the United States in 1951, The Nature Conservancy has grown to become one of the most effective and wide-reaching environmental organisations in the world.
 Thanks to more than a million members and the dedicated efforts of our diverse staff and more than 400 scientists, we impact conservation in 70 countries across six continents.

-Over the past 200 years, one-third of all mammal extinctions around the world
+Over the past 200 years, one-third of all mammal extinctions around the world have occurred in Australia as a result of human impacts.

 Almost ninety percent of Australia's mammal species aren’t found anywhere else on Earth.
 Australia’s native wildlife is counting on us for their survival.